-- The Educational Psychologist, (EP), visits the school regularly (according to timetable), following discussion with the SENDCO as to the purpose of each visit.
+- The Educational Psychologist, (Ed Psych), visits the school regularly (according to timetable), following discussion with the SENCO as to the purpose of each visit.
 The EP can advise as to all aspects of inclusion, including behaviour and strategies to support children with learning difficulties.

-- Bristol Autism Team can support for children with ASD diagnosis (if they meet the criteria).
+- Bristol Autism Team can support for children with ASD diagnosis.

-- Teachers from the Sensory Support Team work in school to support children who have vision or hearing impairment.
+- Teachers from the Sensory Impairment Team work in school to support children who have vision or hearing impairment.
 The specialist teachers may work directly with children and will attend and contribute to Annual Reviews.

-- The SENDCos and the Family link Worker liaise frequently with outside agencies, for example:
+- The SENCOs and the Family link Worker liaise frequently with outside agencies, for example:

 - Social Care

 - Education Welfare Service

 - School Nurse and Community Paediatrician

 - Speech and Language Therapy

 - Physiotherapy and Occupational Therapy

 - Looked After Children Service

 - Child and Adolescent Mental Health Team Service, Knowle Clinic